localgod/plantkit/README.md

 ## Sample

-A sample file ([sample.mts](./src/sample.mts)) has been included in the repository.
-This file can be used as a starting point for creating a diagram.
+Sample files ([sample.mts](./src/samples/sample01.mts) and [sample2.mts](./src/samples/sample02.mts)) has been included in the repository.
+These files can be used as a starting point for creating a diagram.

 ## Contributing